kreditzcoin/kreditz-windows/README.md

 Tested on Windows 7, 8.1 and 10

 To do list before official release:
-- Improve Timeunit
+- Minor adjustments
-- Double spent check
-- trx/block explorer
+- Clean code
-- Server send nodes when full